-SCHEDULE 11 - SHAREHOLDER COMMUNICATIONS STRATEGY
+SCHEDULE 9 - SHAREHOLDER COMMUNICATIONS STRATEGY

 The Board of the Company aims to ensure that the shareholders are informed of all major developments affecting the Company's state of affairs.
+This Shareholder Communications Policy (Policy) sets out how the Company communicates relevant information to its shareholders.